eerkela/bertrand/docs/source/content/motivation.rst

 Instead, we are encouraged to use static analysis tools like `mypy
 <https://mypy-lang.org/>`_, which can analyze `type hints
-<https://peps.python.org/pep-0484/>`_ that are separate from actual logic.
+<https://peps.python.org/pep-0484/>`_ that are separate from logic.
+This
-This solves most issues with type safety on an internal level, but public-facing functions still need explicit checks to handle arbitrary user input, where static analysis is unable to reach.
+solves most issues with type safety on an internal level, but public-facing functions still need explicit checks to handle user input, where static analysis can't reach.
 This forces us back into the :func:`isinstance() <python:isinstance>`\ / :func:`issubclass() <python:issubclass>` paradigm for at least some portion of our code base.